- CERi Programs

-Have a community partner and provide a letter of support from their community partner (template is provided below).
+- Have a community partner and provide a letter of support from their community partner (template is provided).

 How to apply

-Complete the application form and email it to Joanna Habdank, Program Manager at SFU's Community Engaged Research Initiative (email@example.com).
-Please write “CER Funding Program” in the subject line.
+Complete the application form and gather additional required documents as outlined in the application checklist.
+Submit your complete application package via email to Joanna Habdank, Program Manager at SFU's Community-Engaged Research Initiative (email@example.com).

 - Application form (with budget)

-- Letter of support from community partner (template provided below)
+- Letter of support from community partner (template provided)